banea-radu/Proiect-SA-bootstrapped/README.md

-Proiect pentru cursul de Associate Web Developer sustinut de Software Academy din Sibiu
+Project for the Associate Web Developer course supported by the Software Academy from Sibiu

-Proiectul este pe bracnh-ul "develop"
+The project is on the "develop" branch